Aditijha01/project2/README.md

 # New Project

-This Project created to my local system
+This Project created to my local system.

-Created by Aditi jha
+Created by Aditi jha.